William Penn: Religious conversion

 As Penn became homeless, he began to live with Quaker families.
 Quakers were relatively strict Christians in the 17th century.
-They refused to bow or take off their hats to social superiors, believing all men equal under God, a belief antithetical to an absolute monarchy that believed the monarch divinely appointed by God.
-Therefore, Quakers were treated as heretics because of their principles and their failure to pay tithes.
+They refused to bow or take off their hats to social superiors, believing all men were equal under God, a belief antithetical to an absolute monarchy that believed the monarch was divinely appointed by God.
+As a result, Quakers were treated as heretics because of their principles and their failure to pay tithes.
 They also refused to swear oaths of loyalty to the King believing that this was following the command of Jesus not to swear.

 The basic ceremony of Quakerism was silent worship in a meeting house, conducted in a group.
 There was no ritual and no professional clergy, and many Quakers disavowed the concept of original sin.
 God's communication came to each individual directly, and if so moved, the individual shared his revelations, thoughts, or opinions with the group.
 Penn found all these tenets to sit well with his conscience and his heart.

 Penn became a close friend of George Fox, the founder of the Quakers, whose movement started in the 1650s during the tumult of the Cromwellian revolution.
-The times sprouted many new sects besides Quakers, including Seekers, Ranters, Antinomians, Seventh Day Baptists, Soul sleepers, Adamites, Diggers, Levellers, Behmenists, Muggletonians, and many others, as the Puritans were more tolerant than the monarchy had been.
+The times sprouted many new sects besides Quakers, including Seekers, Ranters, Antinomians, Seventh Day Baptists, Soul sleepers, Adamites, Diggers, Levellers, Behmenists, Muggletonians, and others, as the Puritans were more tolerant than the monarchy had been.

 Following Oliver Cromwell's death, however, the Crown was re-established and the King responded with harassment and persecution of all religions and sects other than Anglicanism.
 Fox risked his life, wandering from town to town, and he attracted followers who likewise believed that the "God who made the world did not dwell in temples made with hands."
 By abolishing the church's authority over the congregation, Fox not only extended the Protestant Reformation more radically, but he helped extend the most important principle of modern political history – the rights of the individual – upon which modern democracies were later founded.

-Penn traveled frequently with Fox, through Europe and England.
+Penn travelled frequently with Fox, through Europe and England.
 He also wrote a comprehensive, detailed explanation of Quakerism along with a testimony to the character of George Fox, in his introduction to the autobiographical Journal of George Fox.
 In effect, Penn became the first theologian, theorist, and legal defender of Quakerism, providing its written doctrine and helping to establish its public standing.

 Penn in Ireland (1669–1670)

-In 1669, Penn traveled to Ireland to deal with many of his father's estates.
+In 1669, Penn travelled to Ireland to deal with his father's estates.
 While there, he attended many meetings and stayed with leading Quaker families.
 He became a great friend of William Morris, a leading Quaker figure in Cork, and often stayed with Morris at Castle Salem near Rosscarbery.